How a longing to belong led to a career of helping companies build brave cultures, inclusivity & belonging

 Every business has a company culture.
 Culture impacts everything from employee performance and engagement to how your company is perceived by your customers.

-In this podcast episode, Tania speaks with culture and leadership development expert, Johanna Lyman, about her entrepreneurial journey, and how her longing to belong led to a career of helping companies build Brave Cultures based on the principles of conscious capitalism that encourages inclusivity and belonging.
+In this podcast episode, you'll hear from culture and leadership development expert, Johanna Lyman, about her entrepreneurial journey, and how her longing to belong led to a career of helping companies build Brave Cultures based on the principles of conscious capitalism that encourages inclusivity and belonging.

 How Johanna's story of belonging is what drives her to help leaders build inclusive cultures for companies.
 (3:45)